aldofunes/personal-website/src/data/education/01-bachelor.md

 ---
-category: 'education'
+category: education
-university: 'Tec de Monterrey'
+university: Tec de Monterrey
+degrees:
-degree: 'Bachelor of Science in Business Informatics'
+  - Bachelor of Science in Business Informatics
-startDate: 'Aug 2013'
+startDate: Aug 2013
-endDate: 'May 2018'
+endDate: May 2018
 ---

 Awarded with the _Premio Ceneval al Desempeño de Excelencia-EGEL_ for high-performance.